-The Cuban Petticoat Palm Tree, scientific name Copernicia macroglossa, is native to Cuba.
-The unique feature of this palm is its fan-shaped leaves that have no petioles.
+The Cuban Petticoat Palm Tree, scientifically labeled as Copernicia macroglossa, finds its roots in Cuba.
+What sets this palm apart is its distinctive fan-shaped leaves that possess no petioles.

 Quick Facts: